 If the source of the uphill stormwater is a public improvement (for example, a drain or pipe owned or maintained by a public entity), the public entity can be held liable for damages under the modified civil rule discussed above.
 In addition, the public entity can be held liable under an inverse condemnation theory.
 “Inverse condemnation liability ultimately rests on the notion that the private individual should not be required to bear a disproportionate share of the costs of a public improvement.”6 Under this cause of action, the downhill owner would be required to prove that the public entity’s conduct with regard to its public improvements posed an unreasonable risk of harm to the downhill property, and that the public improvements were a substantial cause (but not necessarily the sole cause) of the damage to the downhill property.7

-Some Questions to Ask in Evaluating a Potential Claim or Defense Concerning Damages Caused by Uphill Stormwater
+Some Questions to Ask in Evaluating a Potential Claim or Defense Concerning Uphill Stormwater Discharge Issues

 - Was the water problem the result of the uphill landowner(s) changing the natural course of surface water (stormwater)?